Aduda-Shem/Recon_Tool/README.md

 - Port scanning of a target IP address using Nmap.
 - Directory and file enumeration using Dirb and Gobuster.
 - Analysis of results through regex pattern matching, keyword searching, and statistical analysis.
-- Summary display to provide a consolidated view of the obtained results.

 ## Prerequisites

-Before using EAGLES EYE, ensure that you have the following tools installed on your system:
+Before using, ensure that you have the following tools installed on your system:

 - Amass
 - Subfinder